 Results, Return on Investment and Future Plans

 Over a four-month period the Project Manager replaced the incumbent IT service provider, created an IT strategy for the business, implemented control procedures, trained staff on cyber security best practice and put together a hardware renewal proposal, which is currently being implemented.

 Intuitus’ consultant Phil Reynolds, who provided programme assurance during the four-month project, has since been retained by Sigmat as a fractional IT Director on an ongoing basis to ensure that future projects remain on track.

 “The key benefit to having Intuitus on board was having the expertise available to carry out the project.
 The consultant was able to hit the ground running – whereas by hiring a full-time member of staff there is a risk of becoming side tracked and caught up in day-to-day operations,” says Andrew Fish.
-“Both Intuitus consultants stuck to the plan and never lost sight of the desired outcome and what the needs of the business were.”

 “IT in smaller businesses can get neglected,” says Andrew Fish.
 “We don’t want that to happen at Sigmat.
 As we move to a more corporate structure and advanced way of working, we need the IT foundations to be in place to facilitate growth.”